dgbsg/Three-stage-model/README.md

 v = Table[{i - Bins - 1, Re[PP[[i]]]}, {i, Bins + 1, 2*Bins + 1}];
 pG = ListPlot[v, PlotRange -> All]
 ```
 `G` is the generating function.
 If you care about the probability distribution of mRNA, swap the positions of w1 and w2.
-Check [exact_solution_Model_II.nb]() for more details.
+For more details, please refer to [exact_solution_Model_II.nb]().

 __2. The population SSA of Model IV.__

-The population SSA results of Model IV in the article can be invoked with `population_SSA`
+The population SSA results of Model IV can be invoked with `population_SSA`
 ```
 data=population_SSA(m0,G0,G1,p0,t0,phase0,age0,Tmax,Ncycle,Tcycle,son,soff,rho,lam,dm)
 ```